-- Review field sheets for replicate sampling events and document replicate pebble count completion for all observers in the VV worksheet.
-To help identify stations with replicates it may be necessary to run the following report in SQUID: - Select the "Adhoc Report" tab and select/add the project(s) - Select and add all applicable stations - In the "Geomorph/Habitat" reporting tab, select the "XLS report standard" report - o Identify replicate sampling events by station and date. - For sampling events for which a pebble count observer did not complete a replicate pebble count within the field season (including between all projects), enter "replicate pebble count not completed" in the sampling event comments in SQUID.
+- Review all pebble count field sheets and record pebble count observers for the project(s) in the VV worksheet - Review field sheets for replicate pebble count sampling events and document replicate pebble count completion for all observers in the VV worksheet.
+To help identify stations with replicates it may be necessary to run the following report in SQUID: - Select the Adhoc Report tab and select/add the project(s) - Select and add all applicable stations - In the Geomorph/Habitat reporting tab, select the XLS report standard report - Identify replicate sampling events by station and date.
+This can also be done by using the conditional formatting procedure in excel. - The names of individual who completed a pebble count replicate should be noted on V&V field sheet(s). - For sampling events for which a pebble count observer did not complete a replicate pebble count within the field season (including between all projects), enter "replicate pebble count not completed" in the sampling event comments in SQUID.
 Document the missing pebble count replicate in the project Validation and Verification Worksheet.